juliagangi/mybots/README.md

-# 396 Assignment 6
+# 396 Assignment 7

 ## The code

-My snake grows along the x-axis, at fixed z- and y-coordinates.
-The number of snakes and links per snake are randomly generated when the program is run.
-Each time a link is added, with the exception of the last one, a joint is added that will connect it to the next link.
+My creature grows up along the z-axis, then out in the -x, +x, -y, and +y directions.
+Each of the 4 "arms" contains the same number of links, which are jointed at the base of each.
 A random integer selector decides whether or not to place a sensor neuron in the current link.

 ![alt text](https://github.com/juliagangi/mybots/blob/randomSnake/diagram.png?raw=true)